danielsteman/vite-blog/public/content/blog6.md

 &nbsp;

-The body, `[1,3,3]`, would be the input `X` in the `predict` method of a trained Scikit Learn model (or model trained with another library, which might have a different standard method).
+The body, `[1,3,3]`, is the input `X`, an argument of the `predict` method of a trained [Scikit Learn](https://scikit-learn.org/stable/) model (or model trained with another library, which might have a different standard method).
-In this scenario, data is not persisted.
+In this scenario, data is not persisted, as the prediction is returned immediately.

 &nbsp;

 With an API in between, we can do anything we'd like with the incoming requests (from the client) and incoming responses (from the ML micro service), such as writing data to a database for later use.
 Prediction data is relevant for performance measurements, as a historical set of predictions can be compared to actual historical data points.
-This could be used to trigger retraining of the ML model, as described in this [MLOps article of Google](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning).
+This could be used to trigger retraining of the ML model, as described more in depth in this [MLOps article of Google](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning).
 Data sent by the client is relevant because it accumulates to the next training set.
 Also, new data may have a different distribution compared to the old data that was used to initially train the model.
 Without storing data it would be impossible to know and it can affect model performance badly.
 This [blog post](https://superwise.ai/blog/data-drift-detection-basics/) about data drift explains the concept in some more detail.

 &nbsp;